Order of Visit: High Point #49

 - The Trail Canyon Trailhead is located further east into Esmerelda County, Nevada.
 Getting to this trailhead requires visitors to travel 14 miles down a dirt road (or double the distance).
 Moreover, the route up to the summit from the trailhead is steeper with roughly 4,160 feet of vertical gain in just 3.6 miles.

-Unfortunately, my prior research revealed that we wouldn’t be taking the preferred route (the Queen Mine Trailhead).
-The road was impassible to all but the sturdiest of 4×4 vehicles thanks to some major erosion after a season of high snow.
+Unfortunately, my prior research revealed that we wouldn’t be taking my preferred route (the Queen Mine Trailhead).
+The road was impassible to all but the sturdiest of 4×4 vehicles, thanks to major erosion after a high snow season.
 We’d have to head to the Trail Canyon Trailhead instead.

-A sprinkling of rain hit my windshield as the highway began to climb into the curvy foothills near the White Mountains.
-And just as we crested Montgomery Pass at 7,167′ elevation, the sunrise unfolded in front of us in the most vibrant pinks and oranges and I had to pull over to stop and capture the moment .
+The first sprinkling of rain hit my windshield as we drove over the curvy foothills near the White Mountains.
+And just as we crested Montgomery Pass at 7,167′ elevation, the sunrise unfolded in front of us in the most vibrant pinks and oranges.

-The 14-mile drive up Trail Canyon Road was the slowest part of our journey, with an hour of driving on a rough dirt road through sagebrush, up hills, and past old mining camps with signs warning us not to enter certain areas due to his concentrations of mercury.
+The 14-mile drive up Trail Canyon Road was the slowest part of our journey, for sure.
+It was an hour of driving on a rough dirt road through sagebrush, up hills, and past old mining camps with signs warning us not to enter certain areas due to his concentrations of mercury.

-The more ominous sign though was the bright yellow sign warning visitors not to travel through the area during inclement weather.
-I assumed that meant during snow and heavy rains, and wondered if last night’s rainstorm was sufficient to impact our drive.
+The most ominous sign was the bright yellow sign warning visitors not to travel through the area during inclement weather.
+I assumed that meant during snow and heavy rains and I silently wondered whether last night’s rainstorm was sufficient to impact our drive.

-And then there were the cows along the route.
-They didn’t seem to know they were supposed to stick to their grazing areas, and provided a little morning congestion on the drive.
-I felt like a cowboy herding them up the road until we got to an area wide enough they could maneuver out of my way.
+Then there were the cows… They didn’t seem to know they were supposed to stick to their grazing areas.
+Instead, they provided a little morning congestion on the drive.
+I felt like a cowboy herding them until we got to an area wide enough that they could maneuver out of my way.

-Two hours after we left the hotel, we finally made it to the Boundary Peak / Trail Canyon trailhead.
+Two hours after we left the hotel in Bishop, we finally made it to the Boundary Peak / Trail Canyon trailhead.
 And much to my surprise, two other vehicles were already parked there!
 Finn and I wouldn’t be out here all alone after all.

 A faint trail led into tall brush and trees and toward Trail Creek, and a small podium with a trail register sat perched beside our intended route.
-At first the trail was easy to follow as it crisscrossed the creek, but the deeper we went the more overgrown it seemed to be.
+At first, this trail was easy to follow as it crisscrossed the creek, but the deeper we went, the more overgrown it seemed to become.

-After about 1.5 miles, we emerged from the green trees beside the trail and could see the sand-colored hills and peaks up ahead of us.
+After about 1.5 miles of hiking, we emerged from the green trees beside the trail and could see the sand-colored hills and peaks ahead of us.
 The trail continued through sagebrush as a flat open space unfolded, and our legs felt like they were getting scraped up more and more with each step.

-We’d made the mistake of coming out there in shorts because we’d assumed the Nevada sun would be scorching hot in mid-August.
+Unfortunately, we made the mistake of hiking in shorts because we’d assumed the Nevada sun would be scorching hot in mid-August.
 But today’s cloud cover kept it cool.
-The real challenge was all the prickly things that wanted to scrape our skin as we walked through the landscape.
-In hindsight, I wish we’d worn long pants (or at least knee-length gaiters) because we ended up with scraped-up shins.
+Instead, the real challenge was all the prickly things that wanted to scrape our skin as we walked through the landscape.
+In hindsight, I wish we’d worn long pants (or at least knee-length gaiters) because we ended up with very scraped-up shins.

 As we pressed our way deeper into the canyon, a weathered wooden sign welcomed us to the Boundary Peak Wildernss and the Inyo National Forest.
 This confirmed that we were generally in the right area, but we still couldn’t quite see Boundary Peak itself.